DHARSHINIA-ENG/19CS404-DBMS-Lab-Manual/Experiment2_DDL_Commands/README.md

 ## THEORY

 ### 1. CREATE
-Used to create a new relation (table).
+Used to create a new relation (table)

 **Syntax:**
 ```sql